Neloy-Barman/OSCC-Detector-App/README.md

 # oscc_detector

 ## What it does: -
-  If you give an histopathological image of OSCC examination, then the app can detect whether the given image is cancerous or not.
+  <bold>If you give an histopathological image of OSCC examination, then the app can detect whether the given image is cancerous or not.</bold>

 <h1><bold>Available Screens</bold></h1>